sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=0kJ_fWP5fKU&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy discussed is centered around **Trend Following**, which aims to capture extended market trends without predicting specific price points.
-Here's a concise summary:

-### Core Concept of Trend Following:
-- Focuses on riding ongoing market trends, whether up or down.
-- Avoids trying to predict market tops or bottoms.
-- Utilizes simple rules based on moving averages and other indicators to generate buy/sell signals.

-### Key Strategies Presented:
-1. **Monthly Moving Average Strategy:**
-   - Uses the 12-month Simple Moving Average (SMA) on the S&P 500.
-   - Rules:
-     - Go long when the current month's close crosses above the SMA.
-     - Sell and hold cash when it crosses below.
-   - Performance:
-     - Annual return ~6.6% vs. Buy & Hold’s 7%.
-     - Drawdowns lower at 26%.
-     - Risk-adjusted Return: 9.6%.

-2. **Golden Cross Strategy:**
-   - Uses the 50-day and 200-day Moving Averages.
-   - Rules:
-     - Buy when 50-day SMA crosses above 200-day SMA (bullish signal).
-     - Sell when it crosses below (bearish signal).
-   - Performance:
-     - Annual return ~6.6%.
-     - Invested ~69% of the time.
-     - Risk-adjusted Return: 9.5%.

-3. **Super Trend Indicator Strategy:**
-   - Based on weekly bars, using a median price with bands.
-   - Rules:
-     - Buy when close crosses above the Super Trend line.
-     - Sell when it crosses below.
-   - Performance:
-     - Annual return ~6%.
-     - Invested ~62% of the time.
-     - Risk-adjusted Return: 9.5%.

-### Advantages of Trend Following:
-- **Simplicity:** Easy to implement with clear rules.
-- **Low Maintenance:** Requires minimal daily management.
-- **Risk-Adjusted Returns:** Lower drawdowns compared to Buy & Hold, offering better risk-reward ratios.

-### Disadvantages:
-- **Whipsawing:** Frequent false signals can lead to losses during market corrections.
-- **Low Win Rate:** Many trades may result in losses, relying on a few profitable ones for gains.
-- **Requires Discipline:** Must avoid cutting winners short and stick to the rules despite losing streaks.

-### Conclusion:
-Trend Following strategies offer a viable alternative to Buy & Hold, particularly appealing to those who prefer systematic, non-predictive approaches.
-However, they demand patience and discipline due to their reliance on big gains offsetting numerous smaller losses.
+### 1. Introduction to Trend Following Strategies
+- Trend following involves capturing extended moves in financial markets without predicting future price movements.
+- It focuses on taking advantage of trends in different asset classes.

+---

+### 2. Trading Products/Assets Discussed
+- **S&P 500 (SPY ETF)**
+- Monthly bars, weekly bars

+---

+### 3. Indicators Used
+1. **12-Month Simple Moving Average (SMA)**
+   - Cross above/below the SMA to generate signals.

+2. **Golden Cross Strategy**
+   - Uses 50-day and 200-day moving averages.

+3. **Super Trend Indicator**
+   - Based on median price, average true range (ATR), and bands.

+---

+### 4. Strategy Details
+1. **Monthly SMA Strategy**
+   - Buy when the current month's close crosses above the 12-month SMA.
+   - Sell when the current month's close crosses below the 12-month SMA.

+2. **Golden Cross Strategy**
+   - Buy when the 50-day MA crosses above the 200-day MA.
+   - Sell when the 50-day MA crosses below the 200-day MA.

+3. **Super Trend Indicator Strategy**
+   - Buy when the closing price crosses above the previous value of the Super Trend indicator.
+   - Sell when the closing price crosses below the previous value of the Super Trend indicator.

+---

+### 5. Backtest Performance
+1. **Monthly SMA Strategy**
+   - Annual return: ~6.6%
+   - Drawdowns: ~26%
+   - Risk-adjusted Return: ~9.6% (Return divided by time in market).

+2. **Golden Cross Strategy**
+   - Annual return: ~6.6%
+   - Drawdowns: Significantly lower.
+   - Risk-adjusted Return: ~9.5%.

+3. **Super Trend Indicator Strategy**
+   - Annual return: ~6%
+   - Drawdowns: Lower compared to buy-and-hold.
+   - Risk-adjusted Return: ~9.5% (Return divided by time in market).

+---

+### 6. Advantages of Trend Following
+- Simple strategies with low execution complexity.
+- Avoids the need to time the market.
+- Generates clear buy/sell signals based on market action.

+---

+### 7. Disadvantages of Trend Following
+- Prone to whipsaws (frequent false signals).
+- Low win rate, requiring acceptance of frequent losing trades.
+- Relies on a few large winners for profitability.

+---

+### 8. Conclusions and Recommendations
+- Trend following strategies are effective but require discipline to stick with the trend until it reverses.
+- The author recommends complementing trend-following strategies with swing trading strategies for a diversified approach.
+- Additional resources, such as code or articles, are available on their website.

+---

+### 9. Closing Notes
+- Encourages viewers to subscribe and like the video for channel growth.
+- Prompts interest in related content, such as swing trading strategies.
 </details>

 <details>